Join our carers community online

 If you're going to be helping someone move around, make sure you understand how to manage this without injuring yourself.
-Ask about the many aids and adaptations that are available, for example hoists and rails, and ensure sure you are trained in using them correctly.
+Ask your GP about the many aids and adaptations that are available, for example hoists and rails, and ensure sure you are trained in using them correctly.

 If your loved one has memory difficulties, this can sometimes cause problems relating to safety - for example, you may tell them not to touch the cooker, but they may forget that you told them that.

 Placing reminder notes in an appropriate place can help ensure everybody stays safe.